Jewels of Margaret Tudor: Lists of the jewels

 Some jewels were collected by Thomas Dacre's agent, the Master of the college of Greystoke.
 Ross Herald brought jewels to her at Baynard's Castle or Scotland Yard in London in 1517.
 He was detained in the north of England for while, apparently on his way back.

+August 1523

+In August 1523, Margaret Tudor was unhappy at the prospect of the return of the Duke of Albany to Scotland.
+She was also short of money and was considering the sale of her cupboard of silver plate.
+The Earl of Surrey suggested that if Margaret Tudor came near to the border at Bunkle or Bonkyll Castle with her silver plate and jewels, pretending to intercede for the people of the Scottish Borders, he would convey her safely back to England.
+He advised her not to tell the Scottish lords about this offer.
+Margaret stayed in Scotland.

 Jewels in the inventory of James V

 Margaret Tudor died at Methven Castle in October 1541.
 Some of her jewels may be included in the inventories of her son James V. He ordered Oliver Sinclair and John Tennent to pack up her belongings at Methven for his use.

 In 1542 in the Jewel House of Edinburgh Castle there was a rosary of jasper beads with gold gauds, and an ornament for a woman's breast with 21 sets of pearl, with three pearls in each set.
 The king's servant Henry Kemp of Thomastoun kept among the king's jewels a "tablet with an image of our Lady" and two "hingers", a diamond "M" with a pendant pearl and a ruby "H" with images, possibly connected with Margaret Tudor.